lewis-morris/progplot/README.md

 # Usage / Worked examples

 > For me personally I find its best to be led by example.

-> you can find a whole host of examples on my kaggle.
+> You can find a whole host of examples on my kaggle.

 [COVID-19 Timeseries](https://www.kaggle.com/lewisgmorris/easy-time-series-animation)